ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 Between 2021 and 2024, *UNIX Group LLC* scaled from sub-million revenue to more than $150 million annually.
 Net profit margins in 2023 exceeded 17 percent.

 We have no evidence to prove these funds have originated from cargo theft, nor is *Ctrl-Alt-Intel* suggesting this.
-At minimum, the overlap establishes that the registrant of phishing infrastructure operates or has operated companies in the same sector targeted by **Diesel Vortex**.
+At minimum, the overlap establishes the identity linked to the email, that was used for registration of the phishing infrastructure, operates or has operated companies in the same sector targeted by **Diesel Vortex**.

 [![11](/assets/images/cargo/14.png){: .align-center .img-border}](/assets/images/cargo/14.png)
 <p class="figure-caption">Correlation Graph #1</p>